quetsalkoatl/FHNW-apsi/Demoenv/README.md

     - gcc-multilib
     - gdb
     - git
+    - curl
+1. Execute the commands under "Install docker-compose" from the Vagrant-file
-1. Clone this repo within your guest system in order to have the exercise material right in your Demo Environment.
+1. Clone this repo within your guest system in order to have the exercise material right in your Demo Environment using "git clone https://github.com/Fort-IT/FHNW-apsi.git" un your user directory.